martonbalazs/cli_util/README.md

 * mypubip emails you your public ip if it has changed.
 This is my replacement for dyndns; can be run every few minutes using crontab. :-) See the script for settings.
 The one named ecmypubip doesn't send email, just echoes your public ip if changed.

+* picrndv opens a random directory from your photalbum (a dir to be given as parameter).
+I run it once a day. :-)

 * reteti [integer] [optional text] (**re**peating **te**rminal **ti**mer) reminds you via zenity and a system sound about "text" every "integer" minutes.

 I'm no programmer, so please don't blame me on the quality of the code. :-)